abhishekkumar35/dot-agent-protocol/README.md

 - **Working Groups**: Participate in focused development efforts
 - **Conference Presentations**: Meet the team at industry events

-Follow us on [Twitter](https://twitter.com/abhishekxdev) and join our [Discord server](https://discord.gg/agentdomain) for real-time discussions.
+Follow us on [Twitter](https://twitter.com/abhishekxdev) and Contribute to create our discord channel for real-time discussions.

 ## License